Masfjorden Municipality

 Masfjorden is a municipality in the central part of Vestland county in Norway.
 The municipality is located in the Nordhordland district of the county.
 The administrative centre of the municipality is the village of Masfjordnes.
-Other villages in the municipality include Frøyset, Hosteland, Matre, and Solheim.
+Other villages in the municipality include Frøyset, Haugsvær, Hosteland, Matre, and Solheim.

 The municipality is centered on the Masfjorden which almost divides the municipality completely into a north side and a south side.
 A cable ferry crosses the fjord from Masfjordnes to Duesund in the western part of the municipality.
 The Matre Hydroelectric Power Station is located in the eastern part of the municipality.